rsln-s/web/content/about.md

 My research focusses around hypergraph algorithms, combinatorial optimization and large-scale computing.

 ### How can I be reached?
-Through any of the following networks:
+Through any of the following links:
 {{< socialLinks >}}